Understanding this rare disease

 Recent pregnancy, injury, or surgery may increase risk of developing a desmoid tumor16,17

-Patients with a family history of familial adenomatous polyposis (FAP) have an approximately 850-fold higher risk of developing desmoid tumors than the general population18.
-What is FAP?
+Patients with a family history of familial adenomatous polyposis (FAP) have an approximately 850-fold higher risk of developing desmoid tumors than the general population18

 What is familial adenomatous polyposis (FAP)?